 Port Taranaki Ltd is forecasting a period of good and improving trading conditions in the short to medium term.
 This will result in increased dividends.
-The Council has taken a conservative approach to estimating dividends after consulting with Port Taranaki Ltd. The forecast dividend levels are \$8m pa over the ten years of the 2018/2028 Long-Term Plan.
+The Council has taken a conservative approach to estimating dividends after consulting with Port Taranaki Ltd. The forecast dividend levels are \$8m per annum over the ten years of the 2018/2028 Long-Term Plan.
 The Council has accepted these estimates of dividend flows.

 Dividends are a significant portion of the Council's revenue streams.
 Port Taranaki Ltd operates in a highly-competitive trading environment and there are no guarantees that it will be able to continue to deliver forecast dividend levels.
 Accordingly there is a risk that profits and dividends may fall at some future point.
 This is the biggest risk to the delivery of the Council's proposed programmes.
+Refer to the Financial Strategy section and Appendix 1: Assumptions for additional information on this risk.